Finch-API/finch-docs/docs/Product-Guides/Benefits-API.md

 ### **Using benefits metadata**

 The types and features of each benefit can vary between payroll systems depending on the configuration that the company has set up.
-For this reason, we provide a [`/employer/benefits/meta`](https://developer.tryfinch.com/docs/reference/b3A6MTg4Mzc2MjA-get-benefits-metadata) endpoint, which will provide the types and features available for the employer whose benefits you are managing.
+For this reason, we provide a [`/benefits/meta`](https://developer.tryfinch.com/docs/reference/b3A6MTg4Mzc2MjA-get-benefits-metadata) endpoint, which will provide the types and features available for the employer whose benefits you are managing.
 If you try to make a request using an access token that does not allow a certain configuration or benefit type, our API will respond with a 400 or 422 status code (see [Errors](https://developer.tryfinch.com/docs/reference/1f80003f67f0d-error-types)), depending on the error.
 This endpoint can help you avoid those errors by understanding beforehand what types of requests you can make.

 This information is also available in [our documentation](https://developer.tryfinch.com/docs/reference/cc0d83f948d99-benefits-support).

-Please note that for providers supported via Assisted Benefits only **benefits-enabled** providers have the meta endpoint implemented.
+Please note that for providers supported via Assisted Benefits, only **benefits-enabled** providers have the `/benefits/meta` endpoint implemented.
 This is because Finch must first connect to a provider system in order to create an accurate benefit mapping. **Until a provider is benefits-enabled, Finch will return a 202 status code from the `/benefits/meta` endpoint, and will return 501s for all other benefits endpoints for that provider**.
 Once we have performed the benefit mapping to the provider system, we will remove the 202 and return the standardized **`/benefits/meta`** response, and begin allowing benefits requests through.
 Please see the [Providers page](https://developer.tryfinch.com/docs/reference/96f5be9e0ec1a-providers) for which providers are currently benefits-enabled, and see our [Assisted Connect SLAs](https://developer.tryfinch.com/docs/reference/8c540ddeca222-assisted-connect-flow#for-you) for enabling new benefits providers.

 ## Enrolling and Unenrolling Individuals